 The story about how ONE heard about the MP100 anime is a bit funnier.
 The chief editor informed ONE that the anime had been green lit and ONE simply emailed back “thank you” since he was busy with a deadline.
 It wasn’t until the next morning that he woke up, slowly realized what the email meant, and then hurriedly phoned someone just so he could hear someone say the news aloud.

 It’s been almost a year since the Mob Psycho 100 anime first aired and ONE has kept busy.
 To put the anime’s source material into perspective, the ending of Mob Psycho 100 Episode 12 correlated with the story events in Chapter 50 of Volume 6 of the manga.
-As of this article’s publishing, ONE has published over 100 chapters in the series.
+As of this article’s publishing, ONE has published over 100 chapters in the series, with MP100 Volume 15 of the manga scheduled to come out on October 19, 2017.

 Some fans had speculated that ONE intended on ending the manga at Chapter 100, but then the creator started using chapter sub-headings heavily.
 For example, ONE is currently up to Mob Psycho 100 Chapter 100.6 and several “chapters” are composed of 10 sub-chapters.
 The current story arc is incomplete, and so far, the plot does not seem to be leading toward a definitive ending.
 Fortunately, this also means there is plenty of source material for Mob Psycho 100 Season 2.